How impeachment reflects a post-facts era - Local News 8

 But McConnell, stuck in an impasse with his opposite number — Democratic Minority Leader Chuck Schumer– over the shape of the trial, is declining to engage, arguing that the Senate is not in the business of making the Democrats’ case and that the trial is hardly the place for fresh evidence.

-McConnell is far keener to hammer House Speaker Nancy Pelosi for failing to transmit articles of impeachment to the Senate, a course of action apparently meant to bolster Senate Minority Leader Chuck Schumer’s hand.
+McConnell is far keener to hammer House Speaker Nancy Pelosi for failing to transmit articles of impeachment to the Senate, a course of action apparently meant to bolster Schumer’s hand.

 “We can’t take up a matter we don’t have.
 So hopefully it’ll be on the way over at some point,” McConnell deadpanned in a news conference with Kentucky reporters on Monday.